Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Use git show push-notifications

 Explanation: GitHub provides forking functionality designed to allow you to work with projects where you aren't an owner or don't have write access.
 Forking makes a remote copy of the project in your repository that you can then clone locally.
 To submit updates to the target repository (upstream repository) you can submit a pull request.

+#### Q132.
+What is GitHub?

+- [ ] version control
+- [x] A hosting platform for Git repositories
+- [ ] for keeping images
+- [ ] for social networking

+Explanation: GitHub is a popular hosting platform for developers to store their Git repositories and collaborate with other developers all around the world.